-1.6.7 Calculations using matrix tools
+Optional: Calculations using matrix tools 1.6.7

 NB.
 This subsection requires some familiarity with matrix algebra.
+Do this only after you have done the other exercise of this session.

 16. Explore the function ci.mat(), which lets you use matrix multiplication (operator '%%' in R) to produce a confidence interval from an estimate and its standard error (or CIs from whole columns of estimates and SEs):